waimea-snoble/200DTD-Assesment/docs/Design.md

 I used the implication aesthetic by using fonts and colours that work well together and pleased the user.
-The font I used was sans serif which uses very simple letter formation which makes it easier to read.
+The font I used was sans serif which uses very simple letter formation which makes it easier to read and aesthetically pleasing.
 The colours I used were red, white, and varying shades of blue.
 These colours matched the Gymnastics Nelson logo.
 I chose to use white text on the darker blue background because it stands out is easy to read.
+I showed the website to some members of my family and they all said it looked aesthetically pleasing.

 ![Aesthetic implication](images/aesthetic-implication.png)